jtstrader/jtar/README.md

         d. char stamp[16] = contains the timestamp of the file. returned by getStamp()
         e. bool ADir = keeps track if the file is a directory or not

--cf Process
+# cf (Compress) Process
 cf is the compression of the provided files into a single archive (.tar) file. cf will first read in all the files and recursively go through each directory, taking the data from all the directories and appending everything to a single File vector.
-To avoid changing into different directories the names of the files will be stored as relative path names, e.g.
+To avoid changing into different directories the names of the files will be stored as relative path names:

     Examples
     Examples/SmallFiles
     Examples/SmallFiles/Test1
                         -> "This file contains text!
 It's not a directory!"

 Once are files are in the file vector with their information, the files will then be investigated.
 If the file is a directory, the file information will simply be sent to the binary file with a sizeof(File).
 If the file is a text file/data file, cf will